jeffwhitfield/shipit-silverstripe/README.md

 ## Usage

-Just simply run: (This triggers the `silverstripe` task on the deploy `updated` event.
+Just simply run: (This triggers the `silverstripe` task on the deploy `published` event.
 No additional config necessary.)

 ```
 shipit staging deploy